-Nassif and Hruschka (da Cruz Nassif and Hruschka, 2012) propose the application of clustering techniques to tackle the problem of analysing large amounts of unstructured documents.
 Specifically, the authors test six clustering algorithms, namely K-means, Kmedoids, Single Link, Complete Link, Average Link, and CSPA.
 According to their results the Average Link and Complete Link algorithms outperform the rest with K-means and K-medoids following them if properly initialised.

-Bohm et al. (Böhm et al., 2020) utilise Visual Security Analytics (VSA) for decision support on Live Forensics.
+Bohm et al. [32] utilise Visual Security Analytics (VSA) for decision support on Live Forensics.
 Specifically, they apply the Nested Blocks and Guidelines Model (NBGM) on the task of Memory Forensics to create a visual decision support system.
 The proposed system guides the investigator from the domain specific technical tasks and recovery of the relevant data to the required data operations and finally the encoding and visualisation.

-Overill and Chow (2018) use a Bayesian network to calculate a weight of each individual item of evidence of a case and thus support the decision process of the investigator through the triage stage.
-The authors create a Bayesian network that takes into consideration the cost-benefit ratio and the return-on-investment
+Overill and Chow [33] use a Bayesian network to calculate a weight of each individual item of evidence of a case and thus support the decision process of the investigator through the triage stage.
+The authors create a Bayesian network that takes into consideration the cost-benefit ratio and the return-on-investment of each evidential item, as well as a number of hypothesis and calculates a numerical estimate of weights for each of them.